MarvinWank/vog/README.md

 Any number of objects may be defined in each path array and any number of path arrays may be given in the value file

-*Note:* There can be multiple value files although this is not recommended, because you can define namespaces in the value file and multiple value files require multiple calls.
+*Note:* There can be multiple value files although this is not recommended, because you can define paths in the value file and multiple value files require multiple calls.

-## Enum
+## enum

 An Enum is a class which can hold any value out of a specific array of given options.
 For example, the value of
 an Enum called `DietStyle` could be any of "omnivore", "vegetarian" or "vegan".
 In vog, such an Enum would be defined